PsiACE/rediscover-flask/README.md

 <!-- ABOUT THE PROJECT -->

-> :construction: Work In Progress. :construction: You can watch this repo so that you can receive updates in time.
+> :construction: Work In Progress. :construction: You can watch [this repo][project-url] so that you can receive updates in time.

 The goal of this book is to help readers learn about **[Flask](https://palletsprojects.com/p/flask/)** development and master the basic **[Full Stack](https://www.webopedia.com/TERM/F/full-stack.html)** skills.
 In other words, you can learn how to build, deploy, and operate Flask applications.